IBM/Java-MicroProfile-on-Kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/java-microprofile-on-kubernetes.svg?branch=master)](https://travis-ci.org/IBM/java-microprofile-on-kubernetes)

-# Java microservices using MicroProfile on Bluemix Container Service Kubernetes Cluster
+#  Deploy MicroProfile-based Java microservices on Kubernetes

-This project demonstrates the deployment of a Java based microservices application using MicroProfile and Microservice Builder on IBM Bluemix Container Service Kubernetes Cluster.
+This code demonstrates the deployment of a Java based microservices application using MicroProfile and Microservice Builder on IBM Bluemix Container Service Kubernetes Cluster.

 [MicroProfile](http://microprofile.io) is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
 [Microservice Builder](https://developer.ibm.com/microservice-builder/) builds on top of MicroProfile.io, and provides extension for containerized apps created using the tool to be deployed to Kubernetes.

 The Microservice Builder [sample application](https://github.com/WASdev/sample.microservicebuilder.docs) is a web application for managing a conference and is based on a number of discrete microservices.
 The front end is written in Angular; the backing microservices are in Java.
 All run on WebSphere Liberty, in Docker containers managed by Kubernetes.
+Minikube instructions are present in this [repository](https://github.com/WASdev/sample.microservicebuilder.docs).

 With [IBM Bluemix Container Service](https://console.ng.bluemix.net/catalog/?taxonomyNavigation=apps&category=containers), you can deploy and manage your own Kubernetes cluster in the cloud that lets you automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts called worker nodes.